JamesHertz/mini-ml/README.md

 Due to circumstances we've decided to write the report here in this README file.

+**Note:** Even though this project was done as being part of a course I decided to take this one step forward.
+I did so by refusing to use any external library and/or any sort of parser generator.
+One can say truly that it was all done from scratch.

 # Build & Run
 To build you need to have `ghc` (haskell compiler), `gnu make` and a version of java installed (for the compiler).
 After making sure you have both installed you can just run `make`, at the root of the repo, and it will drop out of some box an executable which full name from the root the project will be `bin/main`.